 Ancient philosophy and brilliant copywriting are not things you’d expect to be spliced together.

+The title of this blog might hint at the fact that I struggled to kick my perfectly formed arse into gear after the festivities.
+It sounds like I’ve gone mental (more mental).
 I promise this will make sense and that’s why I encourage you to read on and ignore your gut feeling that I’m scraping the content barrel.

+During these dark winter days, I was pondering the black art of copywriting.
+Specifically why some feel light-headed when copy is described as persuasive or compelling.
 I’ll admit, persuading a customer does sound like the kind of thing a mafia goon might do to Les the barber when he won’t cough up protection money.

 And I don’t think I adore these terms either but I’m trying my best not to be so bloody uptight.